As U.S. momentum stocks take beating, some sectors benefit

 In Credit Suisse's analysis of the 24 stocks, all but 1 of the companies derive at least 55 percent of their present value from their future growth prospects.
 Essentially, they're big bets on the future, typical of biotech and IT names.

 Some of the stocks have unenviable characteristics.
-Servicenow and Incyte are characterized as "worst in class" by Credit Suisse's proprietary analytical models - which means they're considered low quality names with weak price momentum and pricey in value.
-Others, like Pandora Media, are considered "momentum traps," that are expensive and lower-quality, but have strong momentum.
+Servicenow (NOW.N) and Incyte (INCY.O) are characterized as "worst in class" by Credit Suisse's proprietary analytical models - which means they're considered low quality names with weak price momentum and pricey in value.
+Others, like Pandora Media (P.N), are considered "momentum traps," that are expensive and lower-quality, but have strong momentum.

 John Hempton, chief investment officer of Bronte Capital, a small hedge fund based in Sydney, Australia - who is also a prominent short seller - said he was loath to say that momentum had "cracked."